 Once cooled, run a knife around the edges of cheesecake, and release the pan to remove the ring from the edges.
 Chill cheesecake in the refrigerator overnight, or for at least 4-6 hours, then serve.
 Cut into 12 slices.

 Amount Per Serving: 405 Calories | 37.7g Fat | 19g Total Carbs | 2g Fiber | 2.3g Sugar | 14g Sugar Alcohol | 10.1g Protein | 2.9g Net Carbs

 A cheesecake that delights everyone!

-I made two of these sugar-free cheesecakes last week as a special dessert for our Hip2Save.com team retreat, and ALL of our keto and non-keto folks LOVED it!
+I made two of these easy keto sugar-free cheesecakes as special dessert for one of our Hip2Save team retreats, and ALL of our keto and non-keto folks LOVED it!
 It has that crave-able sweet taste, rich texture, and an overall gorgeous presentation that I think you’ll enjoy, too! 😄

 This Raspberry Cheesecake keto ice cream is to die for!

 Sounds amazing!
 Can the sour cream be omitted or substituted for heavy whipping cream?